netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    Network properties may change over a specific period of time or based on a recurrence rule, e.g., {{?RFC9657}}.
-   The following example module which augments the "recurrence-utc-with-date-times" grouping from "ietf-schedule" module shows how a scheduled based attribute could be defined.
+   The following example module which augments the "recurrence-utc-with-periods" grouping from "ietf-schedule" module shows how a scheduled attribute could be defined.

 ~~~~